LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 Minimal requirement here is to modify the code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2), but more creative solutions are welcome.
 Explain the code you used to accomplish this step.

 ##### RESPONSE:
+The Action class in planning.utils.py got 4 new additions namely: NW, NE, SW, SE and their associated costs and logic applied in the 'valid_actions' definition/function/method.
+I implemented a LuigiHam() that gets called by the a_star() which has method level comments that details some of the thinking.
+I did not have time to complete my l_star() - however wrote down the thinking.

 ---
 #### 6. Cull waypoints